-This evaluation is designed to measure how one would behave in certain situations and conflicts typical to the job he or she applied for.
+This evaluation is designed to measure how one would behave in certain situations and conflicts typical to the job he or she has applied for.
 Candidates are presented with several case scenarios.
 The task is to either choose the response behaviours one is most and least likely to display, or the responses one thinks would be the most and least effective in each scenario.

 Unlike situational judgement tests developed by other companies, cut-e refers to its assessment as a 'questionnaire' and not a 'test'.
-The purpose of this is to avoid the pressure people feel about 'taking a test'.
+The purpose of this is to avoid the pressure people feel about taking a test.
 Accordingly, these SJQs have no time limit.
 You may answer the questions as quickly or as slowly as you like, so you can take your time and not worry about making hasty decisions.

 JobTestPrep offers an extensive situational judgement pack, which should be of great use to anyone about to sit this assessment.
 Just like with aptitude tests, the more familiar you become with the concepts underlying the questions, the easier it is for you to perform well on the real test.

 Every company values a unique set of competencies and ideals and prefers to hire people with compatible qualities.
 Whether the applicant is an intern or a manager, companies want to know that they will fit in with the company ethos.
 To this end, cut-e uses several questionnaires to measure specific traits.
 Again, these questionnaires are not considered tests, and thus they have no time limit.
 However, they usually take about 10 to 20 minutes to complete.